 If you have a child who is graduating from high school this year or you are already in college, you need to submit the Free Application for Federal Student Aid (FAFSA).
-To get the most assistance for college, your application needs to be turned in by March 1.
+To get the most college assistance, your application must be turned in by March 1.
 You do not need to pay money to complete the FAFSA.
-The FAFSA is FREE, so if a website asks you to pay to fill it out, you will not deal with the official FAFSA site.
+The FAFSA is FREE, so if a website asks you to pay to fill it out, you are not dealing with the official FAFSA site.

-For Michigan residents, please see this link for more information about completing the FAFSA form in addition to other forms of free aid for college.
+For Michigan residents, please see this link for more information about completing the FAFSA form and other forms of free aid for college.
 Be sure to go to this Sallie Mae site for Scholarship opportunities.